ReiSikk/ReiSikk/README.md

 - 👋 Hi, I’m @ReiSikk
-- 👀 I’m interested in Web Design
+- 👀 I’m interested in Web Design and Frontend
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js, Next.Js

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sikkrei@gmail.com